Azure/azure-powershell/src/Resources/Resources/help/New-AzResourceGroupDeployment.md

 ```

 ### -Force
-Forces the command to run without asking for user confirmation.
+Do not ask for confirmation.

 ```yaml
 Type: System.Management.Automation.SwitchParameter